inc. Govt Charge

 Applicants with a passion for working with animals, a willingness to work hard and an interest in biology.
 You will be responsible for securing an appropriate off site work placement before the beginning of the course.

-Students may progress to participating Higher Education Institutions (HEIs) through the QQI Higher Education Links Scheme.
-This Award is a recognised and respected link with Vet Nursing degrees in UCD, DKIT (Dundalk), AIT (Athlone) and LYIT (Letterkenny) and with Science & Bioscience degrees in DIT.
-Animal Science Level 5 is now a recognised link with UCD Science/Zoology Degree DN200, Animal Science DN250 and DN251 Equine Science.
-It also links with Wildlife Biology in IT, Tralee.
+Students may progress from Level 5 Award to participating Higher Education Institutions (HEIs) through the QQI Higher Education Links Scheme.
+This Award is a recognised and respected link with Vet Nursing degrees in UCD, DKIT (Dundalk), AIT (Athlone) and LYIT (Letterkenny).
+However this is a highly competitive route.
+The Award also links with Science & Bioscience degrees in DIT/TU Dublin.
+Animal Science Level 5 is a recognised link with UCD Science/Zoology Degree DN200, Ag.
+Science DN250 (Animal Science, Equine Science etc.) It also links with Wildlife Biology in IT Tralee and Freshwater Marine Biology in GMIT.
+On meeting the Entry Requirements for Sligo IT, through a special link, students are guaranteed places on many of their Level 6/7 science courses.
+The new Laboratory apprenticeships are also an option.
 Click this course code 5M2768 to see the list of Third Level courses this Award links with.
 You can also select “any award” in the same search box and this will return all courses open to students who have successfully completed a QQI Level 5 course.

 This Award is recognised by UK Colleges for Animal Welfare, Animal Behaviour and Veterinary Nursing degrees.